 Ekphrastic has come to mean any writing – prose or poetry – in any form – which uses art as its stimulus.
-The art can be a painting, drawing, sculpture, or any other form of visual art.
+The art can be painting, drawing, sculpture, dance, or any other art form.

 The term ekphrastic comes from a Greek expression for description and the earliest ekphrastic poems were vivid accounts of real or imagined scenes.

 For example in The Iliad by Homer Homer (who was possibly blind), Homer wrote an imaginary description of the shield of Achilles, fashioned by the god Hephaestus

 Hee fee stus / Heph est us to include the earth, the heavens and the sea, as well as scenes of human endeavour and strife.
 He writes that the shield depicted two cities, one besieged by foes, scenes of planting and harvest and tableaux of dancing maidens and youths.

 A well-known example of an ecphrastic poem is John Keat’s poem, “Ode on a Grecian Urn” where he speculates on the dancing figures and the musicians on an imagined urn: